y-js/y-richtext/propose.md

         characters: Characters,
         selections: [Selections]
     }

+Unshared properties were flaged using a *.
+They are only stored locally to have a faster access from characters to selections.

 ## Deltas and state
 The state of the selections is represented by an object, called **state**.
 The state holds all the selections.
 Each selection can create **deltas** that modify the state.
 The deltas fall under the following constraints: